Logo

 Yul Brynner is one of only ten people who have won both a Tony and an Academy Award for the same role.

-In 1951 Brynner shaved his head for his role in The King and I Following the huge success of the Broadway production and subsequent film Brynner continued to shave his head for the rest of his life, though he wore a wig for certain roles.
+In 1951 Brynner shaved his head for his role in The King and I Following the huge success of the Broadway production and subsequent film, Brynner continued to shave his head for the rest of his life.

 Yul Brynner rounded out his year with Anastasia, co-starring with Ingrid Bergman under the direction of Anatole Litvak.

-Less so was The Buccaneer, in which Yul Brynner played Jean Lafitte; he co-starred with Heston and the film was produced by De Mille and directed by Anthony Quinn.
+Less so was The Buccaneer, in which Yul Brynner played Jean Lafitte; he co-starred with Heston, Inger Stevens, Claire Bloom and Charles Boyer in a historically accurate tale of the Battle of New Orleans.

 However, Yul Brynner then received an offer to replace Tyrone Power, who had died during the making of Solomon and Sheba with Gina Lollobrigida.